ehsansade/movie-recommendation-engine/README.md

 8- Generate content similarity value for each selected movie based on genres and crew ( casts, directors) similarities

-9-Sort the top 50 of our list based on content similartiy, rating value, and rating size, and choose the top 10 as the final selection
+9-Sort the top 50 of our list based on content similarity, rating value, and rating size, and choose the top 10 as the final selection

+If you try the code, I would appreciate your feedback at https://www.surveymonkey.com/r/HJ9N5MP